Oven Baked Turkey Wings

 This post may contain affiliate links.
 Please read our disclosure policy.

 These Oven Baked Turkey Wings are so full of flavor, easy to put together, and way less complicated than roasting a whole turkey for Thanksgiving!
-Only 10 minutes of prep time is required to make this tasty turkey dinner!
+Only 10 minutes of prep time are required to make this tasty turkey dinner!

 Oven Baked Turkey Wings in a white bowl.

-If roasting a whole turkey doesn’t cut it for you, here is an alternative turkey recipe that you may want to try.
+We love easy turkey recipes like baked turkey drumsticks and baked turkey breast!
+If roasting a whole turkey doesn’t work for you, here is an alternative turkey recipe that you may want to try.
 This is a completely stress-free recipe and after making it, I am contemplating if I want to ever roast a whole turkey again!

 Turkey wing served with garlic herb rice and green beans.